bad-ants-fleet/drconverters/README.md

 from the [DrTransformer] package for cotranscriptional folding.

 ## Installation
-The sripts provided in this repository can be installed using:
+The scripts provided in this repository can be installed using:
 ```sh
 pip install .
 ```